IIT-EnergySystemModels/openTEPES/doc/rst/Introduction.rst

   The time definition can also specify unrelated representative periods (e.g., days, weeks) to evaluate system operation.
 The period (year) must be represented by 8736 hours because several model concepts representing the system operation are based on weeks (168 hours) or lunar months (made of 4 weeks, 672 hours)

 - **Stochastic**: several stochastic parameters are considered that can influence the optimal generation, storage, and transmission expansion decisions.
 The model considers stochastic medium-term annual uncertainties (scenarios) related to the system operation.
-These **operational scenarios** are associated with renewable energy sources, energy inflows and outflows, natural water inflows, operating reserves, inertia, and electricity, hydrogen, and heat demand.
+These **operational scenarios** are associated with renewable energy sources, energy inflows and outflows, natural water inflows, operating reserves, ramp reserves, inertia, and electricity, hydrogen, and heat demand.

 The objective function includes the two main quantifiable costs: the **investment costs for generation, storage, and transmission (CAPEX)** and the **expected variable operation costs (including generation, consumption, emissions, and reliability costs) (system OPEX)**.